What Courses Do You Take in a Bachelor’s in Education Program?

 Education in the U.S., particularly within the public school system, is heavily impacted by government policy.
 For this reason, many colleges offer education majors a chance to study the relationship between public policy and the education system.

 From Stanford on the West Coast to Columbia on the East, many schools offer courses on public policy in education, either as a requirement or an elective.
-These courses may be particularly useful if you want to teach in the public school system.
+These courses may be particularly useful if you want to teach in the public school system or work for the government.

 Philosophy of Education

 Becoming a good teacher can mean developing your own sense of what education means to you and your students.
-Philosophy of Education can help with that.
-The course is offered either as a requirement or as an elective at bachelor's degree programs in education across the country.
+This course can help with that.
+The class is offered either as a requirement or as an elective at bachelor’s degree programs in education across the country.

-In a philosophy of education course, sometimes called Pedagogy, like at Columbia, or Theory and Practice at Cornell, you will learn the theory that underlies teaching and learning in different subjects and levels.
-This can help shape lesson plans and inform how you interact with your students.
+In a philosophy of education course, sometimes called pedagogy, like at Columbia, or theory and practice at Cornell, you will learn the theory that underlies teaching and learning in different subjects and levels.
+This can help shape curricula and inform how you interact with your students.

 History of the University